 Under federal law, every 12 months nationwide credit-reporting companies must provide you with a free copy of the credit report they have on you.
 (Note: Until April 2022, you can get a free credit report as often as every week, access provided to help folks amid the coronavirus pandemic.)
 To get your copy, you request it as we detail in “How to Get Your Free Credit Report in 6 Easy Steps.”

-Similarly, there are checking account reporting companies that collect information for your checking account reports, and maintain your history.
-The nationwide checking account reporting companies must also give you a free copy of their reports every 12 months if you ask.
+Similarly, there are checking account reporting companies that collect information for your checking account reports.
+The nationwide checking account reporting companies must also give you a free copy of their reports every 12 months if you request it.